Balanites aegyptiaca: Description

 and are made up of two leaflets which are variable in size and shape.
 The fluted trunk has grayish-brown, ragged bark with yellow-green patches where it is shed.

 The inflorescence consists of bunches of a few flowers which are either sessile or are borne on short stalks.
 The flower buds are ovoid and covered in a short tomentose pubescence.
 The individual flowers are greenish-yellow in colour, hermaphroditic with five petals in radial symmetry and are 8–14 mm in diameter.
 The pedicel of the inflorescence is greyish in colour, downy and usually less than 10 mm in length, although 15 mm has been recorded in Zambia and Zimbabwe.
-The ellipsoid fruit is normally less than 4 cm long and is green when not ripe; it ripens to a brown or pale brown fruit with a crispy skin enclosing a sticky brown or brown-green pulp around a hard stone.